anastasiiafrolova211/Internship_boat_tracking/README.md

 3. buoy
 4. pipe

-Proportional controller and interaction matrix for surge and yaw motions are applied.
+Proportional controller and interaction matrix for surge and yaw motions are applied in the function visual_servoing_callback in listenerMIR.